Learning UI-to-Code Reverse Generator Using Visual Critic Without Rendering: Related Works

 Code prediction and generation have received growing attention in the realm of text generation.
 While traditional NLP methods like N-grams and Probabilistic Context-Free Grammar (PCFG) have encountered challenges in code generation tasks \cite{maddison2014structured}, recent advancements in Transformer models have led to remarkable improvements.
 For instance, Codex \cite{Codex} and its derivative tool Copilot, fine-tuned on publicly available code from GitHub, have achieved impressive performance on code generation tasks.

 InCoder \cite{InCoder} enables bidirectional context for code infilling by training on publicly available repositories where code regions have been randomly masked and moved to the end of each file.
 CodeGen \cite{CodeGen} explores a multi-step paradigm for program synthesis, dividing a single program into multiple subproblems specified by multiple prompts.
-CodeRL \cite{CodeRL} incorporates deep reinforcement learning with an error-predictor critic network that generates rewards by classifying the code. \looseness-1
+CodeRL \cite{CodeRL} incorporates deep Visual Critic with an error-predictor critic network that generates rewards by classifying the code. \looseness-1

-In image-to-text generation, pretraining vision-language models on large-scale datasets has resulted in remarkable performance improvements \cite{vilbert, gvqa}.
-Cross-attention has been employed to effectively integrate information from both image and text modalities \cite{flamingo}.